Mozer/wav2lip_extension/README.md

 https://github.com/Mozer/wav2lip_extension/assets/1599013/1dcab8d0-a7a2-45da-8bbf-416c2a5271bc

 Video of [real time usage in Silly Tavern](https://t.me/tensorbanana/745).
-Warning: harsh language in Russian (есть немного мата):
+Warning: harsh language in Russian (есть немного мата).

 Works with input videos and images.
 Please notice that for static images only the lips will be animated.
 Real videos as input are more realistic.
 Anime pics/vids are not so good looking and sometimes face is not detected.

 Low res real vids are the best in terms of realism and performance, i suggest using 300x400 10-30 seconds long 25fps input videos.

-Don't put FullHD+ res vids in input as they will cause OOM errors.
+Don't put 1080p vids in input as they can cause OOM errors.
 Automatic resizing is not done yet (TODO).
 Resize and cut vids manually.

 Original Rudrabha/Wav2Lip model was built for low res vids and is fast.
-There are other lipsync models like Wav2LipHD or Wav2Lip GAN or SadTalkerVideo but they are times slower.
+There are other lipsync models like Wav2Lip GAN or Wav2LipHD or SadTalkerVideo but they are slower.

 ## News